 Researchers are especially concerned because rising incidence rates of diseases in young people could signal future public health problems.
 As obesity rates continue to rise, this also may contribute to increased rates for related conditions or diseases for which obesity is a major risk factor.

 With health trends moving in this unfortunate direction, it’s critical for young people to take steps to reduce their risk and for primary care doctors to be more proactive when young people come into the office with symptoms that may indicate colon or rectal cancer.

-Also pay close attention to changes in your bowel habits.
+Pay close attention to changes in your bowel habits.
 If you have ongoing diarrhea, constipation or often see blood in your stool, don’t hesitate to see your doctor.
 Since obesity contributes to cancer risk, improving your lifestyle also is a good idea.
-If you are obese or overweight talk to your doctor about support services, such as a dietitian, nutritionist or other resources, that can help you maintain a healthy weight.
+If you are obese or overweight, talk to your doctor about support services, such as a dietitian, nutritionist or other resources, that can help you maintain a healthy weight.

 Do you want to learn more about colon cancer?

 Colorectal cancer, or cancer of the colon, is usually discovered during a colonoscopy, a procedure that lets your doctor look inside your entire large intestine.
 This cancer is common and may be cured if discovered early.Learn More Here